StrongResearch/isc-demos/README.md

 # ISC Demos
-Welcome to the Strong Compute ISC Demos repo, here you will find all the instructions you need to get set up to train Pytorch models on the Strong Compute ISC.
+Welcome to the Strong Compute Instant Super Computer (ISC) Demos repo, here you will find all the instructions you need to get set up to train
+Pytorch models on the Strong Compute ISC.
  - [1.
 Getting Started](#getting-started)
    - [1.1.
 Setting up the VPN](#setting-up-vpn)